I am big social media fan, even though it has currently taken a chaotic form.

 Use icons to illustrate concepts

 While not every company has the resources, or even a designer, to produce design their own social media marketing images from scratch.
-In such cases, all you need is an icon that reflects the theme of the content you’re sharing and a bold background color.
+In such cases, all you need is an icon that reflects the theme of the content you’re sharing and abold background color.

 It is vital to be inventive and experimental while choosing and combining different typefaces and filters.
 Avoid mimicking trends and create designs that reflect your own unique style, which leaves a personal stamp on your work.

-That’s probably because not only are they fun to look at, they also can’t be replicated by your competition the way a graphic using a stock photo can.
+That’s probably because not only are they fun to look at, but they also can’t be replicated by your competition the way a graphic using a stock photo can.
 And in my opinion, illustrated social media graphics rise above the rest here too.
-Not only do they look great, they show the reader that you really care about the content that you are sharing.
+Not only do they look great, but they also show the reader that you really care about the content that you are sharing.

 Use Charts and Infographics to Visualize Data